 The ASICS NOVABLAST 4 is a well-balanced daily trainer aimed at runners of all levels.
 Equipped with an FF Blast+ Eco midsole, it offers a stable and comfortable ride that feels at home on easy sessions and longer runs.
 This version of the shoe features good cushioning and improved outsole grip, making it a solid choice for those seeking an all-around neutral running shoe.

-The ASICS NOVABLAST 4 isn't a good choice for marathon racing.
-While its cushioning is good for comfort on long runs, its energy return is sub-par, making it less efficient for race pace.
+The ASICS NOVABLAST 4 isn't designed for marathon racing.
+That said, it provides decent lateral stability, which can be beneficial for maintaining form through fatigue.
+However, this shoe is better suited for easier long runs than longer, faster races.
+That's because, while its cushioning is great for comfort on long runs, its energy return is sub-par, making it less efficient for race pace.
 The shoe's weight doesn't help either.
-However, it provides good lateral stability, which can be beneficial for maintaining form through fatigue.
-Overall, this shoe is better suited for easier long runs than longer races.

 Poor overall energy return.